 For backpacker options, try Island Huts, 400bt to 1,000bt or Monkey Island, its fan rooms similarly priced.
 The new Joe’s Hostel up by the road has garden rooms from 1,300bt.
 Down in the far western corner of the island at Laem Tookata, three 500bt operations sit side by side in a beautiful bay, the pick at Baan Ing Khao.

 With its many different styles of accommodation from 2,000bt to 9,000bt, Cococape Resort is located on the headland between Ao Suan Yai Beach and Ao Pra Beach.
 On the hill above, ten minutes walk from the sand and sea, the boutique hotel Islanda Resort offers rooms from 4,000bt upwards and the cheaper guesthouse, Thaidaho Vista starts at 1,500bt.
 Both have stunning views out to sea, with the long established Good Time Resort opposite and looking south.

-In the south and scattered across the east coast, where the beaches are not the best, a handful of very secluded resorts have sprung up.
-The south coast offers backpacker and traveller style at Banana Sunset or Pano Resort, with prices from 600bt to 1,500bt a night.
-Naivacha Tent is a new 2,000bt glamping option and Ao Pong Resort down near Ao Nid Pier has bungalows starting at 500bt a night with new villas recently added.
+The south coast offers backpacker and traveller style at Banana Sunset, Pano Resort and Talay Time, with prices from 600bt to 1,500bt a night.
+Naivacha Tent is a new 2,000bt glamping option and Ao Pong Resort down near Ao Nid Pier has bungalows starting at 500bt a night with villas recently added from 2,500bt.

-The east coast provides more boutique and upscale resorts, with Plubpla Koh Mak Retreat at 2,500bt to 4,000bt and Little Moon Villas, from 2,000bt, the pick of the bunch.
-Bamboo Hideaway and Sea Breeze Resort sit up on hill overlooking the ocean, both very secluded, with rooms ranging from 1,700bt to 2,500bt.
+The east coast provides more boutique and upscale resorts, with Plubpla Koh Mak Retreat at 4,500bt to 6,200bt and Little Moon Villas, from 2,500bt, the pick of the bunch.
+Bamboo Hideaway, Sea View Resort and Sea Breeze Resort sit up on hill overlooking the ocean, both very secluded, with rooms ranging from 1,200bt to 3,500bt.